 We have several solutions to this problem.
 The two most common toilet types for vanlife are composting toilets and cassette toilets.
 Both are relatively easy to empty and, if used properly, are low odor.
 At Levity Vans, we don’t install black water tanks, which are required if you want to install a flushing toilet.
 We’ve found that most

-The Levity Lifestyle comes with a composting toilet, standard.
+The Levity Legend comes with a composting toilet standard.

 Cassette toilets look like a two-foot square plastic box with a lid when they’re not in use.
 But lift the lid and you’ll find a toilet seat that leads to a secure several-gallon holding tank.
 When you need to go, flip a valve to open the several-gallon tank below.
 Liquid and solid waste